LouisMazel/maz-ui/packages/docs/docs/directives/closable.md

 ---
-title: vClickOutside
+title: vClosable
-description: vClickOutside is a Vue 3 directive to trigger a function when the user clicks outside an element
+description: vClosable is a Vue 3 directive to trigger a function when the user clicks outside an element, you can exclude some elements
 ---

 # {{ $frontmatter.title }}